 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Google has released Google Chrome 30.0.1599.101 for Windows, Mac, Linux and Chrome Frame operating systems to address multiple vulnerabilities.
-These vulnerabilities could allow a remote attacker to cause a denial-of-service condition or trigger multiple conflicting uses of the same object.
+Google has released Google Chrome 32.0.1700.95 for all Chrome OS devices (except Chromebook Pixel), Google Chrome 32.0.1700.76 for Windows and Chrome Frame, and Google Chrome 32.0.1700.77 for Mac and Linux to address multiple vulnerabilities.
+These vulnerabilities could allow a remote attacker to cause a denial-of-service condition, spoof the address bar, or execute arbitrary code.

-US-CERT encourages users and administrators to review the Google Chrome Release blog entry and update to Chrome 30.0.1599.101.
+US-CERT encourages users and administrators to review the Google Chrome release blog and follow best-practice security policies to determine which updates should be applied.

 Cisco has released a security advisory to address multiple vulnerabilities in Cisco Secure Access Control System (ACS).
 These vulnerabilities affect the following:

 - Cisco Secure ACS RMI Privilege Escalation Vulnerability